Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Multipole coupling selection rules

-The coupling matrix can be used as a tool for studying the properties of multipole coupling between the particles as well as between the particles and the substrate (Fig.~\ref{fig:2}a).
+The coupling matrix can be used as a tool for studying properties of multipole coupling between the particles as well as between the particles and the substrate (Fig.~\ref{fig:2}a).
 We distinguish three coupling types which originate from Eq.~\ref{eq:effmedium}: direct coupling ($\widetilde{W}_d$), substrate-mediated self-coupling ($W^{S,S}_{r}$) and substrate-mediated interparticle coupling ($\widetilde{W}_{r}$).
 Each of the coupling matrix terms can be considered individually to study the contribution of each mechanism into the final result, as presented in Fig.~\ref{fig:2}.
-The direct term, which is present even when the particle is embedded in a homogeneous environment, obeys the symmetry dictated by the proposed multipole coupling selection and can be considered an extension of the dipole-dipole coupling term from our previous work \cite{Czajkowski2020a, OE_22_2031_anto}.
-An analysis of this analogy is presented in Appendix C. In contrast to direct coupling, both substrate-mediated coupling terms obey a less-strict selection rule providing a route towards observation of various multipole cross-coupling effects.
+The direct term, which is present even when the particle is embedded in a homogeneous environment, obeys the symmetry dictated by multipole coupling selection and is an extension of the dipole-dipole coupling \cite{OE_22_2031_anto, Czajkowski2020a}.
+An analysis of this analogy is presented in Appendix \ref{ap:relationship}.
+In contrast to direct coupling, both substrate-mediated coupling terms obey a less-strict selection rule providing a route towards observation of various multipole cross-coupling effects.
 The only rule except for $\Delta m = 0$ they obey, is that coupling is not possible between electric and magnetic multipoles when $m=0$.
-This rule is discussed in Appendix B.
+This rule is discussed in Appendix \ref{ap:cpl-matrix}.